-We actively support the advancement of scientific understanding of any links between seismicity and oil and gas activity, as well as robust regulatory oversight and information sharing to prevent and mitigate seismic activity potentially connected to our operations.
+We support scientific research into any links between seismicity and oil and gas activity, as well as regulatory oversight and information sharing to prevent and mitigate seismic activity potentially connected to our operations.

 Preventing Seismic Activity

-Marathon Oil currently does not own or operate any injection wells for wastewater disposal in targeted formations that have been linked to seismic activity in Oklahoma, and does not operate in any areas with similar restrictions.
+Marathon Oil currently doesn’t own or operate any injection wells for wastewater disposal in targeted formations that have been linked to seismic activity in Oklahoma, or in areas with similar restrictions.
 We take precautions to prevent disposal of produced water from our sites into formations that have been linked to seismic activity.
-Precautions include contracting with vetted third-party water haulers to dispose of produced water in approved disposal sites that don’t inject into targeted formations.
+These include contracting with vetted third-party water haulers to dispose of produced water in approved disposal sites that don’t inject into targeted formations.

-While seismicity associated with completion activity is rare, Marathon Oil monitors seismicity at our completions sites in Oklahoma and cooperates with industry to mitigate seismic activity.
+While seismicity associated with completion activity is rare, we monitor our completion sites in Oklahoma to mitigate seismic activity.
 Initiating mitigation activities promptly can significantly reduce or eliminate the likelihood of felt earthquakes that may be associated with well stimulation.

-We follow the OCC’s Well Completion Seismicity Protocol, which requires operators to develop and implement a mitigation plan prior to completing any wells and to take actions for seismic events greater than or equal to 2.0 magnitude within 5 kilometers of the well, with requirements increasing as event magnitude increases.
+We follow the OCC’s Well Completion Seismicity Protocol, which requires operators to develop and implement a mitigation plan prior to completing any wells.
+Action is required for seismic events greater than or equal to 2.0 magnitude within 5 kilometers of the well, with requirements increasing as event magnitude increases.
 Under Marathon Oil’s mitigation plan, which is more stringent than the requirements in the OCC protocol, we: